osscar-org/osscar-website/_sources/index.rst

    :fa:`file-code,mr-1` **Tutorials for Developers**

-   Tutorial: how to develop interactive web applications with Jupyter notebooks by using OSSCAR technologies.
+   How to develop interactive web applications with Jupyter notebooks by using OSSCAR technologies.

    +++++++++++++++++++++++++++++++++++++++++++++